aayushbisen/bytebrewery/_posts/2024-01-12-binary-search.md

             if (arr.get(mid - 1) < arr.get(mid) && arr.get(mid) > arr.get(mid + 1))
                 return mid;

-            // If we are in the left:
+            // If we are on the left:
             //This means we are in the left half and we should eliminate it as our peak element appears on the right. if (arr.get(mid) > arr.get(mid - 1)) low = mid + 1;

             // If we are in the right:
             // Or, arr[mid] is a common point:
-            // we are in the right half and we should eliminate it as our peak element appears on the left. else high = mid - 1;
+            //We are in the right half and we should eliminate it as our peak element appears on the left. else high = mid - 1;
         }
         // Dummy return statement